-Empowering customers to tackle fuel poverty
+Empowering tenants to tackle fuel poverty

-The Champions also provide training to all of ForViva’s front-line staff and a team of customer volunteers, providing them with the skills and information needed to inform communities on energy advice and the wide range of options available to them.
+The Champions also provide training to all of ForViva’s front-line staff and a team of tenant volunteers, providing them with the skills and information needed to inform communities on energy advice and the wide range of options available to them.

-One customer to benefit from the scheme, Lilly Earle, said: “I am very pleased with the help and support I have received.
+One tenant to benefit from the scheme, Lilly Earle, said: “I am very pleased with the help and support I have received.
 I would not have been able to do this by myself as I am not confident with computers.

 “The Energy Champion gave me all the help and support I needed and explained everything as we went through the process.”

-Another customer, Laura Missen, added: “I have been able to save on my electric by switching energy supplier and have received guidance on how to use the new Biomass heating system which has also saved me money.
+Another tenant, Laura Missen, added: “I have been able to save on my electric by switching energy supplier and have received guidance on how to use the new Biomass heating system which has also saved me money.

 “The project informed me about the Warm Homes rebate… as I don’t have a computer they help me to claim each year, it’s a great project.”